 Our current fees are always available on our fees page.

 How do I pay - what are the payment methods?

 We usually send out invoices by email to your named billing contact.
 The email will include full payment details including account numbers, but here are the basic payment methods.
 Please note we can only accept payment in US dollars.

 Credit card payments are made via our payment portal.
 If you don’t already have a username and password for our payment portal, please contact firstname.lastname@example.org.
-Please note: your username and password for the payment portal is different from the username and password you use to register your content with us.
+Please note: your username and password for the payment portal is different from the Crossref account credentials you use to register your content with us.